NathanSmallcalder/Digital-CV/index.md

 # Statement
 I am a first-year Computer Science student at Canterbury Christ Church University, I am looking to gain some experience as a software engineer.
 I have proven myself as a determined and hardworking student, by achieving high grades in college, as well as my first modules at university, and can also manage and organize my time effectively between my part-time job and my studies.
-On top of this, I am a keen, adaptable learner, who is always willing to learn and adapt to new ideas and styles which help me improve.
+On top of this, I am a keen and flexable learner, who is always willing to learn and adapt to new ideas and styles which help me improve.

 # Education & Qualifications
 2020 -Present Canterbury Christ Church University  <br>